Leadership Lessons: What Do Super Achievers, Rebels, and Leaders Need to Change?

 Hold on a minute, and let’s factor in the rebel.

 That is the one who has a pattern of fighting against authority.
-No matter who says what, the rebel must rail against the establishment and make those in power wrong, stupid, and corrupt.
+No matter who says what, the rebel must rail against the establishment and make those in power wrong, uninformed, and corrupt.

 Then the seeds of antagonism spread everywhere in the organization.